lejeunecedric/RockyLinuxAI/README.md

 found here : https://discussion.fedoraproject.org/t/quickest-most-efficient-method-to-uninstall-nvidia-drivers-including-cuda/76603/6

 From what I understand, Linux NVidia drivers can be installed from different repos :
--Official RHEL,
+- Official RHEL,
+- RPEL
+- RPMFulsion
--
+- ELRepo
--RPMFulsion
--ELRepo
+XXX

 Finally the one that seems to have fixed it is sudo dnf install akmod-nvidia